 Hybrid batteries use a rechargeable battery as their primary power source, but you can use them with a replaceable battery too.
 That makes them very versatile.
 On the one hand, you’ll save money on batteries in your domestic life.
 On the other, in a setting with no electricity, you’ll still have light.

-The Best Products on the Market Today
+The Best Headlamps for Hunting on the Market Today

 We’ve gone through dozens of different models to find the best headlamp for hunting.
 We looked at brightness, versatility, settings and weight, to bring you a range of options.